John B. Hattendorf

-Family, education, and early life
+Early Life, Education, and Family

-Hattendorf was born and raised in the village of Western Springs, Illinois.
-His interest in the ships and the sea stemmed from summers spent at his family cottage at Portage Point, Michigan, where he was a sailing instructor on Portage Lake from 1958 to 1964.
+The second son of Chicago Tribune advertising executive William Homer Hattendorf (1902-1958) and Dorothy Collom Hattendorf (1903-1997), John was born and raised in the village of Western Springs, Illinois.
+He was a step son of Porter Jarvis.
+His interest in ships and the sea stemmed from summers spent at his family cottage at Portage Point, Michigan, where he was a sailing instructor on Portage Lake from 1958 to 1964.
 After graduating in the Class of 1960 from Lyons Township High School in LaGrange, Illinois, he earned his bachelor's degree in history in 1964 from Kenyon College, where he was inspired by Charles Ritcheson and Richard G. Salomon.
 In 1970, he graduated from the Frank C. Munson Institute of American Maritime History at Mystic Seaport, where he studied under Robert G. Albion and Benjamin W. Labaree.
 He earned his master's degree in history from Brown University in 1971, completing his thesis under the tutelage of A. Hunter Dupree on the history of strategic thinking and wargaming at the Naval War College.
 In 1979, he completed his doctorate at Pembroke College, Oxford with a thesis on English Grand Strategy in the War of the Spanish Succession, 1702–12, supervised by N. H. Gibbs and complemented by studies under Ragnhild Hatton, Sir Michael Howard and Piers Mackesy.
+He married Berit Maria Sundell (b.
+6 November 1941 in Stockholm, Sweden — died 10 May 2021 in Newport, Rhode Island, USA), daughter of Swedish newspaperman and author | Gunnar Sundell, with whom he had three daughters (Kristina, Ingrid, and Anna) and seven grandchildren.

 Naval career

-After graduation from Kenyon College, he served his country in uniform for eight years during the Vietnam War period, as a naval officer.
+After graduation from Kenyon College, he was a naval officer for eight years during the Vietnam War period..
 He served on board USS O'Brien (DD-725), earning a commendation from the Commander, United States Seventh Fleet, for outstanding performance of duty during combat operations in April 1967.
 Later, he served at sea in USS Purdy (DD-734) and USS Fiske (DD-842).
 While in the U.S. Navy, Hattendorf also served ashore at the Naval History Division, Office of the Chief of Naval Operations (Op-09B9), in Washington, D.C. in 1967–69, where he was first trained in naval history under Rear Admiral Ernest M. Eller and Dr. William J. Morgan, and at the Naval War College in 1972–73, where he served as speech writer and research assistant to Vice Admiral Stansfield Turner and also taught in the college's strategy and policy department.